trek-view/basecamp/_posts/2020-03-27-build-virtual-expeditions-for-your-class.md

 published: true
 ---

-**No technical knowledge required.**
+**Build immersive, 360-degree tours and become a virtual tour guide to show friends, family, or an entire class your creations.**

 **Update November 2020: Tour Creator will no longer be available on June 30, 2021.
-Please see the Help Center for guidance on how to export your published tours.**
+[Map the Paths now offers alternative tour creation software](/blog/2021/google-tour-creator-alternatives).**

 You might have seen the launch of our Treehouse virtual classes for students during the COVID-19 outbreak last week -- we've had some brilliant lessons so far [(you can still register)](/blog/2020/treehouse-academy-emergency-timetable).